Follow Us

 Registration

-Interested candidates must complete the registration form and send a copy of their national identity card or Passport and a copy of their academic record for the degree required to access official Masters programme studies, either to the Musikene postal address, or by email to master@musikene.eus.
+Interested candidates must complete the registration form and send the following documentation to the Musikene address, or by email to master@musikene.eus:

 Auditions